-Azithromycin has been reported to be secreted into human breast milk, however, there are no adequate and controlled studies characterizing the pharmacokinetics of azithromycin excretion in human milk in breastfeeding mothers.
-A decision must be made whether to discontinue breastfeeding or to discontinue/abstain from azithromycin therapy taking into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.
+Azithromycin has been reported to pass into in human milk; however, there are no adequate and controlled studies characterizing the pharmacokinetics of azithromycin excretion in human milk in breastfeeding mothers.
+Therefore, azithromycin should be used in breast-feeding women only if the potential benefits to the mother outweigh the potential risk to the baby.

-Reproductive ability/ Fertility
+Reproductive ability / Fertility